 Based on our extensive evaluations and hours of testing of more than a dozen models in different price ranges, we recommend the Monoprice Voxel as the best 3D printer for anyone on a budget.
 It produces good-looking prints at speeds you'd expect from more expensive models.

-If you'd like to save even more money, the XYZ da Vinci Nano is one of the best 3D printers less than $200 and a good choice for classrooms that need low-cost printers for STEM instruction.
+If you'd like to save even more money, the XYZ da Vinci Nano is one of the best 3D printers for around $200; that makes it a good choice for classrooms that need low-cost printers for STEM instruction, though it's worth noting the price on the Polaroid PlaySmart has dropped to the Nano's level.
 We also like the 3Doodler Create Plus pen as a tool to help teenagers and hobbyists create their own 3D objects.
 Those looking to print in a variety of materials should turn to the LulzBot Mini 2.